Good podcast

 What Went Wrong covers Hollywood?s most notoriously disastrous movie productions, digging into the behind-the-scenes insanity of everything from massive flops to record-breaking blockbusters.
 In each episode, hosts Lizzie Bassett and Chris Winterbauer dive into a new film to explore the mind-blowing (and sometimes numbing) reasons why making a movie is nearly impossible (especially a good one).
 Produced by David Boman.

-Subscribe on Apple Connect or PATREON for 'WWW' BONUS CONTENT!
+Subscribe on Apple Podcasts or PATREON for monthly bonus episodes!

 Hosted on Acast.
 See acast.com/privacy for more information.